 Harness the power of technology

-One final tip: Many missionaries prefer to learn the basics of a language before embarking on their trip.
+One final tip: Many missionaries prefer to learn the basics of a language before leaving their home country.
 This is a great way to set yourself up for success.
 In this digital age, there are fortunately many free tools at our disposal.
 Here are just a few options:

 - Download an app like Duolingo or Memrise to quickly memorize the basics.